- Are your costs to maintain systems increasing?

 Refactoring is a systematic process of optimizing code and improving the internal structure without creating new functionality.
 In other words, refactoring is transforming a mess into a clean code without altering its external behavior.

 Refactoring doesn’t mean adding new functionality, rewriting code, or fixing bugs.
-Refactoring aims to transform dirty code to reduce the overall technical debt and make your code more efficient and maintainable.
+Refactoring transforms dirty code to reduce the overall technical debt and make your code more efficient and maintainable.

 Measure technical debt